-On March 16, EDC Senior Instructional Design Associate Cindy Hoisington (at left) will represent EDC as a featured panelist in the livestreamed New America Forum, “What’s Next for STEM Education?
+On March 16, EDC Senior Instructional Design Associate Cindy Hoisington (at left) represented EDC as a featured panelist in the livestreamed New America Forum, “What’s Next for STEM Education?
 Boosting Teachers and Teaching, PreK–12.”
-A national early STEM education expert, Cindy Hoisington is a contributor to STEM Starts Early, one of several new reports that the panel will discuss.
+A national early STEM education expert, Cindy Hoisington is a contributor to STEM Starts Early, one of several new reports that the panel discussed.

 “Teachers and families are pivotal partners in young people’s successful STEM learning,” adds Shelley Pasnik, EDC Vice President and Director of EDC’s Center for Children & Technology, “At EDC, our researchers and specialists are identifying and applying 2-generation and 3-generation strategies to help families support their children’s STEM learning and to strengthen partnerships between teachers and families.
 We definitely see that as one important piece of the ‘what’s next’ puzzle.”